 Beside the novels, which have been translated into many languages, most of

 which are currently in print in English, Greene wrote collections of short stories and essays, two works of autobiography (A SORT OF A LIFE and WAYS OF ESCAPE), two biographies, eight plays - among them THE LIVING ROOM (1953), THE POTTING SHED (1957) and THE COMPLAISANT LOVER (1959) - a book on English dramatists and four illustrated children’s books.
-A number of his novels and short stories have been made into films (in some cases more than once) but the most famous of these was written by him as a film script (THE THIRD MAN with Orson Welles) and only later rewritten as a novel.
+A number of his novels and short stories have been made into films (in some cases more than once) but the most famous of these was written by him as a film script THE THIRD MAN and only later was published as a novella.
 A collection of his articles and reports on religious themes was published posthumously.

 Graham Greene was named a Companion of Honour in 1966 and received the British Order of Merit in 1986.
 He died in April 1991 at the age of 86.